 Apple Cinnamon Oatmeal Bake

-This baked apple oatmeal recipe creates a light and moist chewy texture with crispy brown bites on top.
-Kind reminds me of the texture of oatmeal cookies with moisture retained…and NOT, well, soggy oatmeal texture.
+This apple-centered baked oatmeal recipe creates a light and moist chewy texture with crispy brown bites on top.
+Kind reminds me of the texture of oatmeal cookies with moisture retained … and, well, NOT soggy oatmeal texture.
 Yay for that!

 If there is one reason why I prefer this apple oatmeal bake over traditional oatmeal, it’s the texture.